feathersjs/docs/guides/migrating.md

 ### Skip event emitting

-Service events can no be skipped by setting `context.event` to `null`.
+Service events can now be skipped by setting `context.event` to `null`.

 ```js
 context => {